textileio/community/docs/tutorials/hub/user-login-endpoint.md

 # Create a login system for user public keys

-The login example shows you how to setup a simple server that will accept a user's public key, verify that they also own the private key (via a challenge), and then provide that users credentials to use the Hub APIs.
+The login example shows you how to setup a simple server that will accept a user's public key, verify that they control the private key (via a challenge), and then grant the user access to the Hub APIs.

-With the verification step, your server can now build a user model around the user's public key, create user discovery or search in your app, or link a user's account to other services away from the Hub.

 ## Setup